AlbionsRefuge/bubbles-faq/customization.md

 }
 ```

 I really do not know why developers had used `180` here.
-Height of letters (difference between lowest and highest second coordinate in whole `alphabet.js`) with additional bufor area (difference between `0` and lowest second coordinate in `alphabet.js` * `2`) is equal to `210`  and we will use this value (in fact, half ot it) to place our animation in middle of canvas:
+Height of letters (difference between lowest and highest second coordinate in whole `alphabet.js`) with additional buffer area (difference between `0` and lowest second coordinate in `alphabet.js` * `2`) is equal to `210`  and we will use this value (in fact, half ot it) to place our animation in middle of canvas:

 ```
 for (var j = 0; j < g.length; j++) {